Discover how to grow your social media profiles from those who’ve done it before.

 You’re welcome.
 Thank you for inviting me.

-So, for our viewers out there, this is going to be the start of a series of interviews where we’re going to be interviewing a series of experts in their respective field with the goal of understanding how to market startups and small businesses more effectively.
+So, for our viewers out there, this is going to be the start of a series of interviews where we’re going to be interviewing a series of experts in their respective fields with the goal of understanding how to market startups and small businesses more effectively.

 So today, we’re very privileged to have Kassy Cho on this show.
 To kick it off.
 Kassy, why don’t you tell us a bit about who you are, what you do, and what you’re going to be talking about today?